piazzai/cvless/README.md

 <i class="nai nai-lichess nai-4x"></i>
 ```

-See the icon packs' documentation for more detailed usage instructions.
+See the icon packs' documentation for more detailed instructions.

 ## Customization

 ### Accent color

-By default, the accent color is set to a blue shade with hex code 0047AB.
+By default, the accent color is set to a blue shade called [cobalt](https://encycolorpedia.com/0047ab).
 To change this to a color of your choosing, you need to follow two steps.
-First, open `assets/style.css` and look for the lines of code:
+First, open `assets/style.css` and look for the lines:

 ```css
 a:link, a:visited, #icon:hover, #icon:active {